Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 Maximum Draw-down

-This is the overall total amount of money you have lost in your account before you begin making profitable trades.
+This is the overall total amount of money you've lost in your account before you begin & start making profitable trades.
 For example if you have $50,000 capital and make 5 consecutive losing trade positions with a total of $2,500 loss before making 10 winning trades with a total of $5,000 dollars profit.
 Then the draw down is $2,500 divided by $50,000 dollars, which is 5 % maximum draw-down.

 Draw Down on the example revealed above is $442.82 (4.4%)